Snoqualmie Valley Record

 The Record has been telling the story of the Snoqualmie Valley’s people and places for nearly one hundred years.
 Our team knows the Valley like no one else.
 Online and in print, we take pride in our mission to educate, inform and illuminate in the ongoing stories about the communities we serve.
 Want to know who won last week’s game?
 What the city or county is planning next?
 Or where to go this weekend?
 It’s all at your fingertips each week in the Valley Record.

-The Snoqualmie Valley Record won 3 awards from the Washington Newspaper Publishers Association, including awards for best news story and comprehensive coverage of issues.
+The Snoqualmie Valley Record won 2 awards from the Washington Newspaper Publishers Association.

 ages 25 to 54 years

 |Zip||Zip Name||Nielsen Occupied Households||Snoqualmie Valley Record||Sound Publishing, Inc. Coverage||Seattle Times (Sun)||Seattle Times Coverage (Sun)|